Extracts a database into a single script file or other archive file.

 - Dump object identifiers (OIDs) as part of the data for every table.
 Use of this option is not recommended for files that are intended to be restored into Greenplum Database.

 - Do not output commands to set ownership of objects to match the original database.
 By default, pg_dump issues ALTER OWNER or SET SESSION AUTHORIZATION statements to set ownership of created database objects.
 These statements will fail when the script is run unless it is started by a superuser (or the same user that owns all of the objects in the script).
 To make a script that can be restored by any user, but will give that user ownership of all the objects, specify -O. This option is only meaningful for the plain-text format.
 For the archive formats, you may specify the option when you call pg_restore.

 - Dump only the object definitions (schema), not data.

 - This option is the inverse of --data-only.
 It is similar to, but for historical reasons not identical to, specifying --section=pre-data --section=post-data.

 - (Do not confuse this with the --schema option, which uses the word "schema" in a different meaning.)

 - To exclude table data for only a subset of tables in the database, see --exclude-table-data.

 - -S username | --superuser=username

-relevant if --disable-triggers is used.
+relevant only if --disable-triggers is used.
 It is better to leave this

 out, and instead start the resulting script as a superuser.Note: Greenplum Database does not support user-defined triggers.